fshahinfar1/FarsiSpellChecker/ReadMe.md

 # Farsi Spell Checker
+## Disclaimer
+1) This is a work-in-progress project.
+(WIP)
+2) The data sets and trained models are not included in this repository.
+(Mostly because their size were about 800MB.)
+3) The procedure described below may change.

 ## Chosen algorithm
 LM: 3-gram with backoff and turing-good normalization.
 CM: Noisy channel with naive bayes.

 ## How it is going to be trained
 1) Gather data of normal farsi writtings.
 (Normal data set)
 2) Gather data with possible mistakes.
 (Noisy data set)